 Observations & Spoilers

 The inciting incident that kicked off the story was Lucy forgetting her rollerblades at the library.
 Had she not gone back for them, she never would have seen Mr. Mortman de-face and eat his flies.
 There is something quintessentially 90s about rollerblading.
 It’s one of those things that was huge for a few years, then it died a quick death and had never managed a comeback.
 You knew rollerblading was cool because the Power Rangers all had matching rollerblades.
 I don’t really have a point here, I just loved that rollerblades were an essential part of the plot.

 Right off the bat, Mr. Mortman just seems goofy and kinda gross, but definitely not scary.
 The only tension in the story wondering what he might do if he catches Lucy spying on him.
 The worse thing he does is eat flies and have sweaty palms.
 Minus the flies, I think I found him relatable?
 I found myself wanting Lucy tto just leave him alone and let him go about lending to his books.
 I think the primary reason for my thinking here is that monsters in popular culture have consistently been presented as more “fun” than “nefarious” in recent years.
 Take Pixar’s Monsters, Inc for a perfect example.

-At some point I realized that Mr. Mortman was the real protagonist; a feeling that was vindicated by twist ending.
+At some point, I realized that Mr. Mortman was the real protagonist; a feeling that was vindicated by the twist ending.
 Lucy is obsessed with monsters from page one.
 She loves scaring her little brother with all of the different monsters she makes up.
 So when she tells her parents that Mr. Mortman takes his face off and eats flies after the library closes, they don’t believe her.
-Therefore, the bulk of the book is made up of Lucy attempting to prove to her parents that Mr. Mortman is in fact a monster.
+Therefore, the bulk of the book is made up of Lucy attempting to prove to her parents that Mr. Mortman is, in fact, a monster.
 All she had to do was mind her own fucking business and not be a snitch, and Mr. Mortman could have gone on eating flies and loving books.
 Snitches get stitches, Lucy.